Leuven University Press and Open Access

 ‘'Open Access is often the only way for scholars in developing countries to access your work."

-For further information regarding our Open Access policy, contact us at publish@lup.be
+For further information or to submit a manuscript, contact us at publish@lup.be

 Links & Resources